Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

     subject to be added as additional functionality is brought to the flavor.

-The ``transformers`` model flavor enables logging of `transformers models, components, and pipelines <https://huggingface.co/docs/transformers/index>`_ in MLflow format via the :py:func:`mlflow.transformers.save_model()` and :py:func:`mlflow.transformers.log_model()` functions.
-Use of these functions also adds the ``python_function`` flavor to the MLflow Models that they produce, allowing the model to be interpreted as a generic Python function for inference via :py:func:`mlflow.pyfunc.load_model()`.
+The ``transformers`` model flavor enables logging of `transformers models, components, and pipelines <https://huggingface.co/docs/transformers/index>`_ in QCFlow format via the :py:func:`qcflow.transformers.save_model()` and :py:func:`qcflow.transformers.log_model()` functions.
+Use of these functions also adds the ``python_function`` flavor to the QCFlow Models that they produce, allowing the model to be interpreted as a generic Python function for inference via :py:func:`qcflow.pyfunc.load_model()`.
-You can also use the :py:func:`mlflow.transformers.load_model()` function to load a saved or logged MLflow Model with the ``transformers`` flavor in the native transformers formats.
+You can also use the :py:func:`qcflow.transformers.load_model()` function to load a saved or logged QCFlow Model with the ``transformers`` flavor in the native transformers formats.

-This page explains the detailed features and configurations of the MLflow ``transformers`` flavor.
-For the general introduction about the MLflow's Transformer integration, please refer to the `MLflow Transformers Flavor <../index.html>`_ page.
+This page explains the detailed features and configurations of the QCFlow ``transformers`` flavor.
+For the general introduction about the QCFlow's Transformer integration, please refer to the `QCFlow Transformers Flavor <../index.html>`_ page.

 .. contents:: Table of Contents
   :local: